bsc-dom/dataclay/docs/deployment/proxy.rst

 See :class:`~dataclay.config.ProxyConfig` for a comprehensive description of all the available configuration variables.

-You can subclass the :class:`~dataclay.proxy.MiddlewareBase` class to define a specific behavior of the proxy service.
+You can subclass the :class:`~dataclay.proxy.middleware.MiddlewareBase` class to define a specific behavior of the proxy service.
 See the `proxy_acl example <https://github.com/bsc-dom/dataclay/tree/main/examples/proxy_acl>`_ for a more convoluted example of how to use the proxy service with custom middleware definitions.